yardensepton/GreatDialogs/README.md

                     .setOKButtonOnClickListener(this::performCustomAction).show();
 ```

-Example of a success dialog:
+Example of a success dialog: :heavy_check_mark:

 ```
  GreatDialog dialog = new GreatDialog(MainActivity.this, DialogType.SUCCESS);